laristra/flecsi/README.md

 # FleCSI Project

-FleCSI is a set of computer science infrastructure tools designed to aid in the implementation of multi-physics application development.
+FleCSI is a set of computational science infrastructure tools designed to aid in the implementation of multi-physics application development.

 # Getting the Code